 “Clients adore the instant accessibility and security of client portals — and in today’s legal marketplace, that makes you alluringly competitive.
 If you don’t have a portal, potential clients (who also have experience with portals with their financial advisors and doctors) will wonder why a modern law firm doesn’t have one.”

 Follow the advice above, determine what your firm’s needs are and then research your options.
 Sign up for a few free software trials and figure out which cloud-based legal software is the best fit for your law firm.
-You’re sure to find software that’s a match and gets your firm off to a strong and productive start in 2019.

 Get really good ideas every day for your law practice: Subscribe to the Daily Dispatch (it’s free).
 Follow us on Twitter @attnyatwork.